ThisIsJeron/fluffyduck/backend/conversational-ai-gemini-twilio/README.md

 ## Prerequisites

-- Python 3.7+
+- Python 3.9+ (required by the `google-genai` Live SDK)
-- Google Cloud Platform Account
+- Google Cloud Platform Project with the Gemini API enabled and a service-account that has Vertex AI `GenerativeAiUser` access.
-- Twilio Account
+- Twilio Account with a voice-capable phone number.
-- ngrok (for local development)
+- `ngrok` (or another tunnel) for local development.

+> **Tip**  If you only need quick testing you can use a Google API key instead of a service account by switching `vertexai=True` to `api_key="YOUR_KEY"` in `app.py`.

 ## Setup